ymxblog/Uptime-Status/README-en.md

    - Use the default configuration `VITE_UPTIMEROBOT_API_URL = "/api/status"`

 4. **Other Platforms**
-   - Build your own API proxy
+   - Build your own API proxy targeting `https://api.uptimerobot.com/v3`
    - Set `VITE_UPTIMEROBOT_API_URL` to your proxy address in the `.env` file

 ### Quick Start